-Fiscal rules, by de-linking expenditure decisions from short-term variations in revenue, can lead to a more stable and predictable path for expenditure and the public debt.
-Expenditure would not rise as quickly in the upswing and fall less rapidly in the downswing.
 As noted above, it has been observed that budget deficits are asymmetric across the business cycle rising during recessions but not falling as much during booms.
 Thus averaged over the business cycle the budget deficit will be higher.
 As a consequence, public debt levels would experience a ratchet effect.
-A fiscal rule, which averages budget deficits over the cycle, would avoid the deficit bias and help maintain better control over the public debt.
+A fiscal rule which averages budget deficits over the cycle would avoid the deficit bias and help maintain better control over the public debt.

-Why could discretion yield superior results?
+Why discretion could yield superior results?
 The case against fiscal rules rests on the fact that they may unnecessarily restrain virtuous politicians; provide incentives for creative accounting and off-budget funds; and may not be effective in controlling debt levels.

 - Unnecessary constraints.
-Empirical evidence seems to suggest that fiscal rules may be endogenous-they are put in place by prudent politicians to guide policy rather than to control.
-Such is the conclusion of the IMF (2005) and Manasse (2006), which, if correct, would suggest that fiscal rules are unnecessary.
+Empirical evidence seem to suggest that fiscal rules may be endogenous-they are put in place by prudent politicians to guide policy rather than to control.
+Such is the conclusion of IMF 2005 and Manssse 2006, which if correct would suggest that fiscal rules are unnecessary.
 As discussed below in the context of a structural balance rule, they could have harmful effects. - Creative accounting and off-budget funds.
 In a country where the budget framework is weak and not fully transparent, fiscal rules can create incentives for creative accounting, especially where commitment to the rule is weak (Milessi-Feretti, 2004).
 There is also a tendency to move expenditure into off-budget funds or public enterprises when the rules do not cover the entire public sector.
 IMF (2005) argues that the rules should cover the widest definition of the public sector to prevent such occurrences. - Ineffective control of debt levels.
 Control over the budget deficit or even the public sector deficit is not sufficient for control over the public debt.
 The deficit is but one of the elements that pushes up the public debt.
 Other elements include exchange rate changes, banking system crises, and contingent liabilities (like unfunded liabilities of pension systems).
 Campos, Jaimovich and Panizza (2006) find that Latin American and Sub-Saharan Africa have the largest difference between the change in debt and the deficit.
-In the case of Latin America and the Caribbean, the change in debt was on average 71⁄2 of GDP higher than the deficit during the period 1995-05. - Errors in decomposition of economic cycles.
+It the case of Latin America and the Caribbean the change in debt was on average 71⁄2 of GDP higher than the deficit during the period 1995-05. - Harmful effects.
 A structural balance rule can have harmful effects if errors are made in the decomposition of the cyclical and structural components and the rule is strictly applied.
-For example, if output grows quickly and is attributed to structural increases, the rule would imply that spending should be increased permanently.
-However, should the output increase be reversed, the government would be stuck with higher, difficult to reverse expenditure outlays.
+For example if output grows quickly and is attributed to structural increases, the rule would imply that spending should be increased permanently.
+However, should the output increase be reversed, the government would be stuck with higher difficult to reverse expenditure outlays.
 This suggests that governments should be conservative in estimates of structural growth and revenue.

-Evidence on the cyclicality of fiscal policy
+Evidence on fiscal rules